NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Gelatinous Cube.md

     desc: "  A gelatinous cube can sense nearby motion through vibration and air movement."

   - name: "Transparent"
     desc: "  A gelatinous cube is so clear that it's difficult to spot.
-A successful DC 23 Perception check check is required to notice a stationary cube, and a creature must be [[Actions/Search|Searching]] to attempt this check.\nA creature that walks into the cube is automatically Engulfed (this usually causes the GM to call for initiative)."
+A successful DC 23 Perception check check is required to notice a stationary cube, and a creature must be [[Actions/Search|Searching]] to attempt this check.\n\nA creature that walks into the cube is automatically Engulfed (this usually causes the GM to call for initiative)."

 abilities_mid:
   - name: ""